rifatc/demo-mcp/README.md

      ```

 3. **get_marketing_materials**
-   - **Description**: Retrieves the marketing materials associated with a specific campaign ID or SLUG.
+   - **Description**: Retrieves the marketing materials associated with a specific campaign ID or SLUG in markdown format.
    - **Input Schema**:
      ```json
      {